-The direct medical costs and morbidity and mortality losses (as traditionally measured) in the state totaled an estimated \$56.3 billion in 2023, up from \$51.0 billion in 2022 and \$47.7 billion two years ago (according to TPG's update of existing information from the National Institutes of Health5 and a study of costs in Texas)6 as well as other data from several more recent studies.7 In 2010, cancer
+The direct medical costs and morbidity and mortality losses (as traditionally measured) in the state totaled an estimated \$59.5 billion in 2024, up from \$56.3 billion in 2023 and \$51.0 billion two years ago (according to TPG's update of existing information from the National Institutes of Health and a study of costs in Texas) as well as other data from several more recent studies.
+In 2010, cancer

-The direct medical costs of cancer and morbidity and mortality losses (as traditionally measured) in the state totaled an estimated \$56.3 billion in 2023, increasing over the past few years.
+The direct medical costs of cancer and morbidity and mortality losses (as traditionally measured) in the state totaled an estimated \$59.5 billion in 2024, increasing over the past few years.

-3 "Expected New Cancer Cases and Deaths by Primary Site, Texas, 2023," Texas Cancer Registry, Cancer Epidemiology and Surveillance Branch, Texas Department of State Health Services, March 2023.
+&lt;sup>3 "Expected New Cancer Cases and Deaths by Primary Site, Texas, 2024," Texas Cancer Registry, Cancer Epidemiology and Surveillance Branch, Texas Department of State Health Services, March 2024.
 Because of the additional detail provided in these estimates, they are used in much of the current analysis.

-4 American Cancer Society, Cancer Facts & Figures 2023, Atlanta, American Cancer Society, 2023.
+&lt;sup>4 American Cancer Society, Cancer Facts & Figures 2024, American Cancer Society, 2024.

-5 The National Institutes of Health (NIH) estimated the total overall cost of cancer in 2010 (the latest year for which such information is available) to be \$263.8 billion including direct medical costs of \$102.8 billion (including the total of all health expenditures), indirect morbidity costs (the cost of lost productivity due to illness) of \$20.9 billion, and indirect mortality costs (the cost of lost productivity due to premature death) of \$140.1 billion.
+&lt;sup>5 The National Institutes of Health (NIH) estimated the total overall cost of cancer in 2010 (the latest year for which such information is available) to be \$263.8 billion including direct medical costs of \$102.8 billion (including the total of all health expenditures), indirect morbidity costs (the cost of lost productivity due to illness) of \$20.9 billion, and indirect mortality costs (the cost of lost productivity due to premature death) of \$140.1 billion.
 See Cancer Facts & Figures 2011, American Cancer Society, 2011.

-6 A study directed by the Texas Department of State Health Services (DSHS) and conducted by scholars at the University of Texas Medical Branch (UTMB) found that the total cost of cancer in the state was roughly \$21.9 billion in 2007, with \$10.0 billion in direct medical costs and \$11.8 billion in indirect costs from lost productivity due to cancer morbidity and mortality.
+&lt;sup>6 A study directed by the Texas Department of State Health Services (DSHS) and conducted by scholars at the University of Texas Medical Branch (UTMB) found that the total cost of cancer in the state was roughly \$21.9 billion in 2007, with \$10.0 billion in direct medical costs and \$11.8 billion in indirect costs from lost productivity due to cancer morbidity and mortality.
 See Philips, B.U., et al., The Cost of Cancer in Texas 2007, Department of Preventive Medicine and Community Health; Texas Medical Branch at Galveston, March 2009.

-7 Data from several other studies were used to refine the cost of cancer estimate.
-See Yabroff, K. Robin, et al., Annual Report to the Nation on Status of Cancer, Part 2: Patient Economic Burden Associated with Cancer, Journal of the National Cancer treatment costs in Texas were about \$11.5 billion in current dollars and \$16.1 billion in constant 2023 dollars.
-In 2023, treatment costs are estimated to be about \$23.1 billion in current and constant 2023 dollars (a 101.3% and 43.3% rise, respectively).
-By 2033, the projected costs are expected to be \$34.2 billion in current dollars, 48.3% higher than in 2023.
-In constant 2023 dollars, the costs are projected to be almost \$27.3 billion by 2033, an 18.4% increase over 2023.
+&lt;sup>7 Data from several other studies were used to refine the cost of cancer estimate.
+See Yabroff, K. Robin, et al., Annual Report to the Nation on Status of Cancer, Part 2: Patient Economic Burden Associated with Cancer, Journal of the National Cancer Institute, October 26, 2021, treatment costs in Texas were about \$11.5 billion in current dollars and \$16.7 billion in constant 2024 dollars.
+In 2024, treatment costs are estimated to be about \$24.4 billion in current and constant 2024 dollars (a 112.9% and 46.1% rise, respectively).
+By 2034, the projected costs are expected to be almost \$36.5 billion in current dollars, 49.4% higher than in 2024.
+In constant 2024 dollars, the costs are projected to be about \$29.7 billion by 2034, a 21.8% increase over 2024.
 The projected rates of increase at the national level are even higher.